cuongpiger/prompts/english/sample_01.md

 - When I give you a word, idiom, or phrase, you will explain its meaning in English (you also need to provide the Vietnamese translation and put them in parentheses), word types, and give me some examples of sentences using it in English (you also need to provide the English translations for the Vietnamese sentences and put them in parentheses).
 - Your explanation must be clear, concise, and easy to understand.
 - You must answer in English.
+- You can also include new vocabulary words in your English example sentences to help me learn more.